-Compile, update <.
+compile, update CAPA Tracker.

-Affected functions/departments representatives, CAPA Owner, Quality Organization representative evaluate and review <, < approves <.
+Affected functions/departments representatives, CAPA Owner, and Quality Organization representative evaluate and review CAPA Request, e.g., Quality Management Director approves CAPA Request.

 The Initiator often becomes the CAPA Owner.
-The decision on the choice of the CAPA Owner is made and approved as a result of agreement with all stakeholders.
+The decision on the choice of the CAPA Owner is made and approved as a result of an agreement with all stakeholders.
 Quality Organization appoints and, if necessary, re-appoints Owners for all pending CAPAs.

 Implementation

-CAPA Owner The Owner performs all actions in accordance with the approved < within the specified time frame and finalizes report according to < Form.
+CAPA Owner The Owner performs all actions in accordance with the approved CAPA Request within the specified time frame and finalizes the report according to CAPA Report Form.

 CAPA Owner informs Quality Organization in the event of circumstances that do not allow the completion of the planned activities in full or at the specified time.
 Any departures from the planned activities must be justified and authorized by Quality Organization.
-Such departures and their justification should be stated in the < by CAPA Owner as well as in < by Quality Organization representatives.
+Such departures and their justification should be stated in the CAPA Report by CAPA Owner as well as in CAPA Tracker by Quality Organization representatives.

 Effectiveness Monitoring

-After CAPA implementation completion CAPA Owner finalize < and submits to Quality Organization for further CAPA Effectiveness Monitoring and < closure.
+After CAPA implementation completion CAPA Owner finalizes CAPA Report and submits it to Quality Organization for further CAPA Effectiveness Monitoring and CAPA Report closure.

-Quality Organization representatives check the results of the implementation of CAPA, evidence, evaluate the effectiveness.
-All Effectiveness Monitoring results and conclusions shall be recorded in the relevant section of <.
+Quality Organization representatives check the results of the implementation of CAPA, evidence, and evaluate the effectiveness.
+All Effectiveness Monitoring results and conclusions shall be recorded in the relevant section of CAPA Report.

 Effectiveness Monitoring is performed only for Corrective Actions.
 A clear conclusion about effectiveness should be made.
-When checking the Preventive Actions, the confirmation of their completion is evaluated and it is concluded that the CAPA is considered to be closed.
+When checking the Preventive Actions, the confirmation of their completion is evaluated, and it is concluded that the CAPA is considered to be closed.

-If deficiencies were identified in <, or lack of evidence of the completion of actions or if CAPA was recognized ineffective, Quality Organization representatives return < to the CAPA Owner for revision.
-The finalization includes both the correction of the text of < and the correction of the CAPA actions, Effectiveness Monitoring criteria.
+If deficiencies were identified in CAPA Report, or lack of evidence of the completion of actions, or if CAPA was recognized ineffective, Quality Organization representatives return CAPA Report to the CAPA Owner for revision.
+The finalization includes both the correction of the text of CAPA Report and the correction of the CAPA actions, Effectiveness Monitoring criteria.

-If the inefficiency is due to the shortcomings of the action itself and it needs to be changed or supplemented, CAPA Owner shall initiate new < according to this SOP.
+If the inefficiency is due to the shortcomings of the action itself and it needs to be changed or supplemented, CAPA Owner shall initiate a new CAPA Request according to this SOP.

 Closure

-Quality Organization representative makes a conclusion about the completion of the process and approves <.
-If the report cannot be closed, Quality Organization representative must indicate the reason and the next action expected (revision, correction, addition, new request, etc.).
+Quality Organization representative concludes the completion of the process and approves CAPA Report.
+If the report cannot be closed, the Quality Organization representative must indicate the reason and the next action expected (revision, correction, addition, new request, etc.).
 Quality Organization keeps all approved reports.

 Documentation

-Quality Organization keeps all approved <s, <s.
-Quality Organization timely compiles and updates <.
+Quality Organization keeps all approved CAPA Requests, CAPA Reports.
+Quality Organization timely compiles and updates CAPA Tracker.

 The following Internal CAPA’s numbering principle applies: